Roblox/creator-docs/content/en-us/tutorials/fundamentals/coding-3/giving-points.md

    particle.Color = ColorSequence.new(currentColor)
    ```

-3. The particle will need to be parented to player that touched it.
+3. The particle will need to be parented to the player that touched it.
 Create a variable to get the player's Character model.
 Then, parent the particle to the player's head.

    ```lua
    local particle = Instance.new("ParticleEmitter")